SamB/gradle-intellij-plugin/README.md

 >
 **This project requires Gradle 3.4 or newer**

+This is the IntelliJ plugin for Gradle, not to be confused with the [Gradle plugin for IntelliJ](https://github.com/JetBrains/intellij-community/tree/master/plugins/gradle).

 This plugin allows you to build plugins for IntelliJ platform using specific IntelliJ SDK and bundled plugins.

 The plugin adds extra IntelliJ-specific dependencies, patches processResources tasks to fill some tags